Néstor Kirchner: Style and ideology

-He sought to concentrate political power, and the emergency superpowers law giving discretionary powers to the president to change the national budget was periodically renewed.
+Kirchner sought to concentrate political power, and the emergency superpowers law giving discretionary powers to the president to change the national budget was periodically renewed.
 The Front for Victory (conceived as a lema of the PJ) became a political alliance of the PJ, pro-Kirchner factions in other parties, and minor left-wing parties.
 The progressivist population, lacking leadership since the crisis which discredited the UCR, also supported the new coalition.
 Most Peronists simply defected to the new party, and the end of the economic crisis and the discretionary control of state finances allowed Kirchner to discipline his allies and co-opt his rivals.
 As a consequence, the Congress became compliant and the opposition was unable to present a credible alternative to the government.
 In addition to concentrating power, Kirchner micromanaged most government tasks or assigned them to trusted aides regardless of cabinet hierarchy.
 He managed relations with the United States and Brazil, leaving relations with Bolivia and Venezuela in the hands of Minister of Federal Planning Julio de Vido.
 There were no cabinet meetings during Kirchner's presidency, rare in a national government; this may have been influenced by his governance of Santa Cruz, a sparsely populated province in which the cabinet was of little use and decisions were primarily made by the governor.

 Kirchner had a disregard for bilateral relations whenever these interfered with his domestic policies.
 As such he cut down gas export to Chile in 2004 despite Chilean protests, clashed with Uruguay over the environmental impact of a planned pulp mill and had trade disputes with Brazil.
 During his tenure Kirchner left in the lurch numerous World leaders, including President of Vietnam Trần Đức Lương.
 Kirchner was a staunch opponent of capital punishment and manifested his posture in the aftermath of the execution of Saddam Hussein, when, while acknowledging the crimes committed by Hussein, he called for the abolishment of capital punishment, condemning the execution.